overwolf/overwolf.github.io/docs/api/overwolf-io-paths.md

 sidebar_label: overwolf.io.paths
 ---

-Use the `overwolf.io.paths` API to obtain system folder paths.
+Use this API to obtain system folder paths.
-You can call the object properties to get the requested path:

 :::tip
  For more I/O functionalities, please use our [simple I/O plugin](../topics/simple-io-plugin).
 :::

+You can call the object properties to get the requested path:

 ## Supported paths